rhjddjdbc/viscan/README.md

 # ViScan

 ViScan is a lightweight file scanner that detects malware by matching file hashes against known signatures.
-It supports recursive scanning of files and directories and uses signature databases compatible with ClamAV.
+It uses the ClamAV databases.

 ## Features